protapbarman02/flightcustom/README.md

-# DO NOT FOLLOW THIS NOW, PROJECT IS GETTING UPDATED TO LIVEWIRE, WILL UPDATE SOON.
 # Flight Tracking Custom

 Test summaries are returned instead of actual API calls to Aviationstack, Google Maps, and API Ninjas.